fritzlim/SP-FED-CA2-Bootstrap-2023-2024/README.md

 #### Suggestion for the 4th page
 Either:
-- Create user registration form for a Save the Earth newsletter
+- Create a user registration form for a Save the Earth newsletter
-- Create feedback form about your page
+- Create a feedback form about your page
 ****

+#### Reminder
+- Fill out and sign the Academic Integrity form and submit it together with your assignnent

 ### Some useful resources